ajedda/ajedda.github.io/_posts/2020-05-19-shared_ptr_part_5.md

 The size of the second class must be greater than sizeof(T*), even if ``Deleter<T>`` has no member variables.
 In the first case, the class size can be equal to sizeof(T*) if ``Deleter<T>`` has no member variables.
 This is called empty member optimization.
 C++20 introduces a way to define ``Deleter<T>`` as a member variable while keeping the benefits of empty base optimization.

-**An application:** I found this benificial while dealing once with a *stream factory*.
+**An application:** I found this beneficial while dealing once with a *stream factory*.
 The objective is to design a factory function that returns either an file ostream, or the standard output stream ``std::cout``.
 Both streams are of the same base type ``std::ostream``.
 One way to do this is to wrap the returned stream inside a shared_ptr.
 For example:

 ```cpp
 auto stream_factory = [](bool use_cout) -> std::shared_ptr<std::ostream>